 - Kananaskis Country and the Ghost Watershed, which holds the unprotected portion of the Bow River’s headwaters

-- The Castle region, which houses the headwaters of the South Saskatchewan River
+- The Castle region, the most significant basin in the Oldman River watershed

 Headwaters are the source of all rivers or streams.
 This includes glaciers, streams, tributaries and more.

 - provide 90 per cent of Alberta’s drinking and irrigation water, serving millions of people and farms throughout Alberta and the prairies